virtualsecureplatform/TFHEpp/docs/CKKS.md

   or seeded/non-seeded layout.
 - Do not mix bootstrap key directories and product eval-key directories from different schedules; manifests are intended to catch this.
-- The tuned lvl6 path is the recommended practical target.
+- The tuned lvl6 path is the recommended full-size tuning target.
 Other schedule variants are useful for diagnostics, tuning, or comparing key-size/runtime tradeoffs.
 - The implementation is still experimental.
 Treat validation commands as part of